 If a student chooses to take courses at another institution, to improve their unit completion percentage, the following steps need to be completed:

 - 1. Order an official academic transcript from the institution attended and submit to NCC Registrar's Office. - 2.
-Contact the NCC Registrar's Office and request the record be reevaluated with the transferable credits accounted for on an academic transcript.
+Contact the Registrar's Office and request the new transcript be evaluated with the transferable credits.